KUL-recon-lab/course_nucmed_tech/latex/main.md

       = 0.016 \;\mbox{kg}.
 ```

-Because a few days lasts several half lifes, a good approximation is to integrate until infinity using equation ([148](#eq:biol_decay)).
+Because a few days lasts several half lifes, a good approximation is to integrate until infinity using equation [](#eq:biol_decay).
 Consequently, the total number of desintegrations is estimated as

 ```{math}
 N = 1 \mbox{MBq} \times \frac{13\ \mbox{hours}}{\ln(2)}